 However, suboptimal routing may occur because links with lower bandwidth gets lower OSPF cost.

-Related Lessons to OSPF Reference Bandwidth
+Related Articles to OSPF Reference Bandwidth

 Conclusion